flyingday/sysu-ric.github.io/_pages/about.md

   - /about.html
 ---

-I am a professor in the department of Computer Science at Sun Yat-Sen University (SYSU), where I am heading the group of intelligent computing for robot.
+I am a professor in the department of Computer Science at Sun Yat-Sen University (SYSU), where I am heading intelligent computing group.
 I completed my PhD in computer science in 2016 at Technical University of Munich （TUM）in the group of Prof. Alois Knoll.
 Before joining in SYSU, I was an associate professor at Northeastern University (NEU) from 2016 to 2018, where I worked with Prof. Wang Yi.
 I receeived the seven best paper awards (nomination) on DATE 2021, CODES+ISSS 2020, FPL 2022, ICPAS 2023, ICESS 2022, ICET 2021, ESTIMeida 2014,  two best demo awards (runner-up) on CICAI 2023 and CC-DAC2023 and one special feature award on ASP-DAC 2023.

 I do research in robotics and intelligent computing, an exciting area at the intersection of Robotics and Computer Architecture, Embedded Systems, and Machine Learning.
-Overall, I aim at designing real systems with high-efficient domain-specific accelerators for intelligent applications of robot, computer vision, machine learning systems.
+Overall, I aim at designing real systems with high-efficient domain-specific accelerators for intelligent applications of robot, computer vision, machine learning.

-We are always looking for self-motivated and creative students who are passionate about exploring techniques to develop high-efficient intelligent computing systems for robot.
+We are always looking for self-motivated and creative students who are passionate about exploring techniques to develop high-efficient intelligent computing systems.
 If you would like to find out more about myself and my research, please check out our research page and publications to learn more about our research focus and recent works.

-Besides research, I enjoy my three kids, running,  hiking, and reading books.
+Besides research, I enjoy spending my free time with my family, running,  hiking, and reading books.

 News
 ======
+04/2024: Junhan and Sheng have joined the RIC Lab as our new team assistant.
+Welcome!
+12/2023: Our paper on ER3D, an efficient real-time 3D object detection framework for autonomous driving, has received the Outstanding Paper Award in ICPAS 2023.
+11/2023: Our paper titled "An Efficient Single Image De-raining Model with Decoupled Deep Networks" has been accepted by IEEE Transactions on Image Processing (TIP).

 <!--
 A data-driven personal website